BitcoinL2-Labs/token2fees/README.md

 )
 ```

-* for improving the user experience, the contract-deplpy emits 2 events (sponsored-call + sponsored-call-response if the token transfer is successfull and sponsored-call + sponsored-transfer-response on token transfer failure)
+* for improving the user experience, the contract-deploy emits 2 events (sponsored-call + sponsored-call-response if the token transfer is successfull and sponsored-call + sponsored-transfer-response on token transfer failure)
 * the user contract-call must be execute only if the transfer is successfull
 * the sponsored-call print must be equal to the arguments of the user contract-call